Events

 These annual observances are crucial for raising awareness about gun violence and its impact on different communities.
 They remind us of the ongoing need for public awareness, policy change, and community support to reduce the devastating toll of gun violence.

-- National Gun Violence Survivors Week occurs annually in February.
-With a gun death rate 13 times greater than other high-income nations, by early February, more people are killed with guns in the United States than are killed in our peer countries in an entire year.
+• National Gun Violence Survivors Week occurs annually in February.
+By early February, more people are killed with guns in the United States than are killed in our peer countries in an entire year.

-- Each December since 2013, numerous partners in the gun violence prevention community have sponsored the National Vigil for All Victims of Gun Violence on or near the anniversary of the Sandy Hook shooting tragedy. held in Washington, D.C., the vigil brings together survivors of gun violence, victims’ family members, concerned citizens, faith leaders, lawmakers, leaders of gun violence prevention organizations, and activists from across the nation.
+• Each December since 2013, numerous partners in the gun violence prevention community have sponsored the National Vigil for All Victims of Gun Violence on or near the anniversary of the Sandy Hook shooting tragedy.

 2024 Annual Meeting